Backward CUSUM for Testing and Monitoring Structural Change with an Application to COVID-19 Pandemic Data: Estimation of the breakpoint location

 \section{Estimation of the breakpoint location}

 As soon as the testing procedure has indicated a structural instability in the coefficient vector, the next step is to locate the break point.
-In the single break model with coefficient vector

-\cite{horvath1995} suggested to estimate the relative break date $\tau^* = T^* / T$ by the relative time index for which the likelihood ratio statistic is maximized.
+In the single break model with $\beta_t = \beta_0 + \delta 1_{\{t \geq T^*\}}$, where $\delta \neq 0$, \cite{horvath1995} suggested to estimate the relative break date $\tau^* = T^* / T$ by the relative time index for which the likelihood ratio statistic is maximized.
 As an asymptotically equivalent estimator, \cite{bai1997} proposed the maximum likelihood estimator

-where $S_1(t)$ is the OLS residual sum of squares using observations until time point $t$ and $S_2(t)$ is the OLS residual sum of squares using observations from time $t+1$ onwards.
+where $R_1(t)$ is the OLS residual sum of squares when using observations until time point $t$ and $R_2(t)$ is the OLS residual sum of squares when using observations from time $t+1$ onwards.
 In case of monitoring, \cite{chu1996} considered

 to estimate $\tau^*_{\text{mon}} = T^* / T_d$, where $T_d$ denotes the detection time point, which is the stopping time at which the detector statistic exceeds the boundary function for the first time.

-The ML estimator is very accurate if the breakpoint is located in the middle of the sample.
-However, this is not the case in the monitoring context, where the true breakpoint $T^*$ is very close to the stopping time $T_d$.
-For $t = T^*$, the second residual sum of squares $S_2(t)$ is computed from very few observations, which may lead to a large finite sample estimation error for the ML estimator.
+The maximum likelihood estimator is very accurate if the breakpoint is located in the middle of the sample.
+However, by construction, the true breakpoint $T^*$ tends to be close to the stopping time $T_d$, and $R_2(T^*)$ is computed from very few observations, which may lead to a large finite sample estimation error for the maximum likelihood estimator.
+A theoretical explanation for this effect is given in \cite{casini2018a,casini2021a}, where the finite-sample distribution of the least squares estimator is investigated using a continuous record asymptotic framework.

 To bypass this problem, we use backwardly cumulated recursive residuals to estimate the relative break location.
-As illustrated in Figure \ref{fig_motivation}, the backward CUSUM detector is approximately constant in the pre-break period and decreases to zero in the post-break period, and the maximum is attained near the break location $t=T^*$ when dividing $\| \mathbf{BQ}_{t,T} \|$ by its standard deviation $\sqrt{(T-t+1)/T}$.
-Accordingly, we consider the estimators
+In the single break model, $\|BQ_{\rT,T}\|$ is asymptotically proportional to $\| h(1) - h(r) \|$, which is constant in the pre-break period and decreases to zero in the post-break period.
+When scaled by its asymptotic standard deviation, the detector is asymptotically proportional to $\|h(1) - h(r)\|/\sqrt{1-r}$, which in turn (see equation \eqref{eq:h(r)}) is proportional to